 Studies demonstrate that meditation slows down cellular aging and increases the blood supply to the brain, thereby providing significant health benefits.
 (Health 1+1 / Epoch Times)

 Meditation requires one to quiet the mind, think of nothing, and remove all distractions.
 When people achieve this state, they actively remove negative emotions, stress, and anxiety from the brain, bringing the emotions into a state of calm.
 In this state of quiet, its ability to heal itself is enhanced, which allows for the repair of damaged nerves.

 Helps fight viruses

 The UCLA study also found that meditation enhances the body’s ability to fight viruses.
-This mainly manifests through enhancement of the body’s immune system, namely, while in a state of meditation, helper T-cell numbers are increased, and their function is enhanced.
+This mainly manifests through the enhancement of the body’s immune system, namely, while in a state of meditation, helper T-cell numbers are increased, and their function is enhanced.

 In other words, meditation boosts the body’s immunity and antiviral capabilities, enabling the body to destroy the coronavirus as it tries to attack the brain.

 During meditation, it’s common to hold the tongue against the palate (roof of the mouth).
 From a Chinese medicine perspective, resting the tongue against the palate allows the meridians in the body to connect.
 Modern medicine has found that the meridians are related to the flow of energy in the body.
 Meditation can promote the circulation of the meridians, thereby increasing the energy in the body.

 Traditional Chinese medicine has long considered meditation to be a way to maintain and promote good health.
 Today, modern medicine is beginning to place more and more emphasis on meditation as a way to heal and restore the body.